zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  Provided credentials weren't recognized
+  Provided credentials were not recognized.

   **Action:**

-  Try with different credentials
+  Try with different credentials.

 ### ZWEAS121E